ncagle/DNS-over-HTTPS/bisect.md

 git bisect good curl-7_44_0
 ~~~

 Commits are checked out automatically when you bisect.
-Build but no install (./buildconf && ./configure <opts> && make).
-Confirm libcurl and curl versions match (src/curl -V and compare curl and libcurl versions).
-Attempt to reproduce problem using src/curl.
+- Build but no install (./buildconf && ./configure <opts> && make).
+- Confirm libcurl and curl versions match (src/curl -V and compare curl and libcurl versions).
+- Attempt to reproduce problem using src/curl.
 (If problem is not 100% reproducible run multiple times to get an accurate result.)
-Mark each commit good (no problem), bad (problem) or skip (failed to build) using the respective commands shown below:
+- Mark each commit good (no problem), bad (problem) or skip (failed to build) using *one* the respective commands shown below:

 ~~~
 git bisect good